Justparthi/Zephyr/README.md

 - Thanks to the React and Vite communities for their incredible resources!
 - Inspired by modern email template builders like BeeFree and Stripo.

----

-Feel free to customize this README with your repository's URL, email, and other details.
-Let me know if you'd like further adjustments!